-While in Manila, Philippines, I got in touch with a group called Gawad Kalinga through a couchsurfing host and friend.
+While in Manila, Philippines, I got in touch with a group called Gawad Kalinga through a Couchsurfing host and friend.

 I decided to get involved for a few weeks, not fully knowing what to expect but aiming to learn about the reality of life in Manila and hoping to learn just a bit about Filipino culture.

 In this Payatas area of Manila that is so neglected, people were smiling at me, acknowledging the fact that I was out there with real people, not locked away in a hotel room.

-The sons showed me around, took me to a few nooks and crannies of Manila that I never would have seen if I was by myself (or probably couldn't have gone by myself).
+The sons showed me around, took me to a few nooks and crannies of Manila that I would never have seen if I was by myself (or probably couldn't have gone by myself).

-Within a few days of being in Payatas I could walk down the muddy street and people would raise their hand to wave or even say “hello, how are you?“
+Within a few days of being in Payatas, I could walk down the muddy street, and people would raise their hand to wave or even say, “hello, how are you?“

-For me, not at all, in fact quite the opposite.
-A few days helping out with Tita Silver and I had received an experience that would last forever.
+For me, not at all.
+Quite the opposite.
+After a few days of helping out with Tita Silver, I received an experience that would last forever.

 Here are just a few ways (among many) volunteering can lead to extraordinary travel experiences:

-- First hand experience of the culture of the country
+- First-hand experience of the culture of the country

 - A chance to observe the real side of the destination